Lord of LRDs: Insights into a "Little Red Dot" with a low-ionization spectrum at z = 0.1: Abstract

 \section{Abstract}

-Recent \jwst observations have revealed a puzzling population of optically red and compact galaxies with peculiar ``V’’-shaped spectra at high redshift, known as ``Little Red Dots'' (LRDs).
+Recent observations \redtxt{by the \textit{James Webb Space Telescope} (\jwst)} have revealed a puzzling population of optically red and compact galaxies with peculiar ``V’’-shaped spectra at high redshift, known as ``Little Red Dots'' (LRDs).
 Until now, most spectroscopically confirmed LRDs are found at $z>4$ and it has been speculated that LRDs are tracing the early stages of black hole evolution.
 We report an independent rediscovery of a broad-line active galactic nucleus (AGN), SDSS J102530.29+140207.3, at $z=0.1$, which shows spectral features matching those of LRDs seen in the early Universe, including the V-shaped spectrum, broad Balmer lines (with widths of 1000\,-\,2000 \kms), and deep Balmer absorption.
 We present a new GTC observation of this LRD, which reveals an optical continuum similar to those of G-to-K giant stars including an unambiguous G-band absorption originating from the CH molecule.
 In addition, this local LRD shows a series of absorption lines potentially related to low-ionization ions or atoms but are deeper than what is observed in empirical stellar templates.
 We further identify a series of [\feii] emission lines indicative of low-ionization gas, which we find also present in a \jwst-selected LRD at $z=2.26$.
-We find small but statistically significant variability in \ha\ consistent with previous findings.
-Finally, with the new X-ray observation from \textit{NuSTAR}, we confirm the extreme X-ray weakness of this LRD, which might imply Compton-thick gas obscuration with $N_{\rm H}>10^{24}~{\rm cm^{-2}}$.
+We find small but statistically significant variability in \redtxt{the} \ha\ \redtxt{of SDSS J102530.29+140207.3} consistent with previous findings.
+Finally, \redtxt{we report} new \redtxt{observations with} \textit{NuSTAR}.
+We confirm the extreme X-ray weakness of this LRD, which might imply Compton-thick gas obscuration with $N_{\rm H}>10^{24}~{\rm cm^{-2}}$.
 All evidence suggests SDSS J102530.29+140207.3 has a complex gaseous environment and the strong ionic, atomic, and molecular absorptions are hard to explain with typical stellar and AGN models.